AntonioND/gbt-player/README.md

 instr_test.gb is a sample of the default sounds.

+range_test.gb is just a test of what notes can the GB reach (C3 - B8).

 The mod file isn't 100% accurate.
 Sounds are a bit different from the real ones, so you should make roms and test them in emulators or real GB often.

 Changelog